AbirOumghar/ChemNLP-MaterialsAnalysis/README.md

 <h1 align="center">ChemNLP-MaterialsAnalysis</h1>

 <h2>Introduction</h2>
-This project extends the ChemNLP library to meet the complex challenges of materials chemistry through NLP.
-Created for a Master's thesis at the University of Paris, we aim to automate the classification and recognition of chemical documents using the latest NLP techniques for in-depth text analysis.
+<p>This project extends the ChemNLP library to meet the complex challenges of materials chemistry through NLP.
+Created for a Master's thesis at the University of Paris, we aim to automate the classification and recognition of chemical documents using the latest NLP techniques for in-depth text analysis.</p>

 <h2>Objectives</h2>
 <ul>